Bharatiya Janata Party – Telangana

-The Bharatiya Janata Party - Telangana (BJP - Telangana) (తెలంగాణ భారతీయ జనతా పార్టీ), also known as the Telangana - BJP, is the affiliate of the Bharatiya Janata Party in the Indian state of Telangana.
+The Bharatiya Janata Party – Telangana (BJP - Telangana) is the affiliate of the Bharatiya Janata Party in the Indian state of Telangana.
 The party is based in Hyderabad led by N. Ramchander Rao and he is the president of the BJP Telangana.

 The party currently holds 8 seats in the Lok Sabha from the state.
 Furthermore, the party has 3 seats in the Telangana Legislative Council and 8 seats in the Telangana Legislative Assembly.

 History

 After the formation of Telangana, the BJP in alliance with Telugu Desam Party fought the 2014 Legislative Assembly election.
 BJP won 5 seats in the newly formed Telangana Legislative Assembly.
 BJP also won a Lok Sabha seat from Secunderabad constituency in the simultaneously held 2014 Lok Sabha election.

 In 2018, the state assembly was dissolved earlier than its term, and elections were held same year.
 BJP in this election could only secure 1 seat and its vote share was 7.10%.
 However, in the 2019 Lok Sabha BJP won 4 out of the 17 seats.
-The BJP got 19.45% of the total votes.In 2023 Telangana Legislative Assembly election the BJP won 8 seats with a vote share of 13.90%.In 2024 Indian general election in Telangana the BJP increased its tally to 8 and secured a vote share of 35.08%.
+The BJP got 19.45% of the total votes.
+In 2023 Telangana Legislative Assembly election the BJP won 8 seats with a vote share of 13.90%.In 2024 Indian general election in Telangana the BJP increased its tally to 8 and secured a vote share of 35.08%.